“Working to create a more just and peaceful world for ALL”-YWAM’s bridge to the United Nations

 The work of CIJR is expressed through

 Prayer is our foundation.
-We pray and seek to engage others in order to hear God’s vision and guidance for the work we do.
+We pray and seek in order to hear God’s vision and guidance for the work we do.
 We believe we can influence people and affect the course of events in history.

 We are a bridge to the UN for grassroots practitioners in YWAM to engage in advocacy.
 We network and partner with others, run training programs and events trying to equip and mobilise people into matters of justice and reconciliation.
 We believe, God can use us to influence our society.